patrick-steele-idem/meta-router/README.md

 ## TODO

-- Add support `beforeHandler` and `afterHandler` functions for each route
+- Add support for `beforeHandler` and `afterHandler` functions for each route
-- Add support for route specific middleware

 ## Maintainers